 University-wide engagement has been the hallmark of VCU’s highly successful strategic plan, Quest for Distinction.
 Now it is time to come together to begin a new conversation about our next strategic plan and build on the legacy of Quest.

-In April, we'll be holding a pair of town hall meetings in order to collect public feedback on the framework of the new strategic plan.
+This spring, we'll be holding a pair of town hall meetings in order to collect public feedback on the initial framework of the new strategic plan.

-We invite all VCU faculty, staff and students to come out and share their thoughts on the plan's proposed themes, which will be introduced prior to the town halls.
-These meetings will be vital in helping shape the future direction of the university, so we appreciate all comments and feedback.
+We invite all VCU faculty, staff, students and alumni to come share their thoughts on the plan, and help shape the future direction of the university.

 In addition to analyzing input from last year's listening sessions (see below), the Strategic Plan Steering Committee has also met personally with multiple stakeholder groups throughout the spring to further collect feedback.

 These sessions included meetings with the VCU Staff Senate, the Council for Community Engagement, and participants in the Grace E. Harris Leadership Development Program.

 We're in the process of finalizing our first attempt at the initial themes that will form the backbone of the new strategic plan.
 These themes will be informed by the numerous conversations and comments we've received over the past year.